jayaseelan-james/clean-code/README.md

   systems like databases or sockets before converting to full objects.
 - Active Records are DTOs with methods like *save* or *find*.
 Adding business logic to them creates messy hybrids.
 Keep logic in separate objects to preserve clean design.

 ---

+## Chapter 7: Error Handling

+- Error handling is vital, but if it clutters the code and hides core logic, it violates the principles of clean code.

+### Use Exceptions Rather Than Return Codes

+- Older languages lacked exceptions, forcing error flags or codes that cluttered and confused logic.
+  Throwing exceptions keeps calling code cleaner and more readable.
+- Separating error handling from logic improves code by isolating concerns, making each easier to understand on its own.

+### Write Your Try-Catch-Finally Statement First

+- Try blocks define a scope where execution may abort, and catch must restore consistency.
+Begin with try-catch-finally to ensure clear, reliable behavior.
+- Write tests that trigger exceptions first, then build handlers to pass them.
+This helps define and preserve the transactional scope of the try block.

+### Use Unchecked Exceptions

+- Checked exceptions seemed useful but break encapsulation by forcing wide code changes.
+Many robust languages work fine without them, raising doubts about their true value.

+### Provide Context with Exceptions

+- Exceptions should include clear messages about what failed and why, since stack traces lack intent.
+Provide context to help identify the error's source and support useful logging.

+### Define Exception Classes in Terms of a Caller's Needs

+- Errors can be classified by source or type, but when defining exceptions, focus on how they will be caught in the application.
+- Wrap third-party APIs to reduce dependency, ease testing, and allow future changes.
+Use one exception class unless distinct handling is needed for different errors.

+### Define the Normal Flow

+- Separating error handling from logic creates cleaner code, but pushing detection to the edges may not fit all cases, especially when you don't want to abort execution.

+### Don't Return Null

+- Returning null invites errors and burdens callers.
+Instead, throw exceptions or return special case objects to avoid fragile null checks and improve reliability.

+### Don't Pass Null

+- Passing null into methods is worse than returning it.
+Avoid it unless required, and treat null arguments as errors to reduce mistakes and improve code safety.

+---